 Knoxville Fall Injury Attorney

 Falls are a devastating accident for the elderly.
 According to the Centers for Disease Control, seniors take a tumble about 36 million times a year, and these accidents cause a host of complications.
 When a resident falls in a nursing home, loving family members must consider whether negligence or abuse is to blame.
-At Brezina Law PLLC, our Knoxville fall injury attorney can meet to go over the facts surrounding a resident’s fall to determine whether a claim for compensation is appropriate.
+At Atkins Brezina, PLLC PLLC, our Knoxville fall injury attorney can meet to go over the facts surrounding a resident’s fall to determine whether a claim for compensation is appropriate.

 Why Nursing Home Residents Fall